· ·

 Well, I’m here to share with you an awesome one day in Great Sand Dunes National Park itinerary that I followed when I was road-tripping through southern Colorado.

 If you start early and go full-throttle all day, I think you’ll be satisfied with how much you can do in just 24 hours.
-This national park does take some time (and planning) as it’s pretty much in the middle of nowhere.
+This underrated national park does take some time (and planning) as it’s pretty much in the middle of nowhere.
 But it’s totally worth the extra hours!

 So, let’s make every second count with a day bursting with adventure, beginning with a sunrise at High Dune to stargazing near the Visitor Center.
 I’ll also include recommendations for other must-visit spots in the area if you have more time to explore.